-The moon.
-Exposed to the vacuum of space for billions of years.
-It has no atmosphere and has been bombarded by meteors since it’s creation.
+The moon has been exposed to the vacuum of space for billions of years.
+It has no atmosphere and has been bombarded by meteors since its creation.
 We’ve sent astronauts there, and they’ve smelled the moon.

 So what does it smell like?